- Date: The 2020 course has been postponed.

 Certificate of attendance

 Certificates are provided after the last session on the last day of the course.

-The 2015 course faculty comprised members of world-class reputation from Imperial College London and local and international organisations, including clinicians, epidemiologists, policy experts and guest lecturers.
+Each year our faculty comprises members of world-class reputation from Imperial College London and local and international organisations, including clinicians, epidemiologists, policy experts and guest lecturers.